-1.4 Typescript and illustrations (As per Calendar entry)
+1.4 Typescript and illustrations

 The type must be black and not less than 10 point.
 Line-spacing must be at one and a half or double spacing between lines.
-The gutter margin of both text and diagrams must not be less than 35 mm and that on the other three sides not less than 20 mm.
+Page margins must not be less than 20 mm.
+Students who wish to print a copy of their dissertation for their own purposes should be aware that a gutter margin should be included so that text/figures close to the bound edge are not lost.